Himanshusinghaiml/CBT/README.md

 The backend interface of this project was inspired by [Himanshu singh, Akash Anand]

 ## <a name="feedback"></a> Feedback
 Any questions or suggestions?
 Notice any bugs or glitches?
-Feel free to send me on [email](himanshusingh945443@gmail.com) and (9765akashanand@gmail.com)
+Feel free to send me on [email] (himanshusingh945443@gmail.com) and (9765akashanand@gmail.com)

 ## <a name="author"></a> Author